plotly/postMessage-API/README.md

 * task: [setAutosize](#setAutosize) - does the graph redraw when the window is resized?
 * task: [ping](#ping) - returns "pong" if the graph is loaded, just used to tell when the listener is active
 * task: [redraw](#redraw) - forces a redraw of the graph
+* task: [newPlot](#newPlot) - idempotent plotting function, replaces existing Plotly plot with new one

 <a href="#restyle" name="restyle">#</a> task: **restyle**